 Disconnect Reason Success Indication Explanation Unexpected Indeterminate An unexpected condition has occurred.
-More details can be determined by examining the disconnect conditions for each of the components of the system (host and modem).
-This should occur rarely.
+More details can be determined by examining the disconnect conditions for each system component (host and modem).
+This condition should occur rarely.

-Disconnect Reason Success Indication Explanation CD Timer Expired Unsuccessful The local (RAC) modem did not detect Carrier within the designated amount of time.
-This is usually a situation where someone dialed the number to make a normal voice call, i.e. there was no modem at the calling end.
-Note that the time to wait for CD is settable via the modem configuration parameters.
-The default is 45 seconds. not change this.
-No Carrier Unsuccessful The modem trained, but the system never got DCD.
-Note that this is different from carrier lost, which implies that we had it at one time.
+Disconnect Reason Success Indication Explanation CD Timer Expired Unsuccessful The local (RAC) modem did not detect carrier within the designated amount of time.
+This usually occurs because someone dialed the number to make a normal voice call, i.e. there was no modem at the calling end.
+Note that you can set the time to wait for CD via the modem configuration parameters.
+The default is 45 seconds.
+Typically, you should not change this setting.
+No Carrier Unsuccessful The modem trained but the system never got DCD.
+Note that this condition is different from carrier lost, which implies that DCD had been reached at some time.

 Disconnect Reason Success Indication Explanation Carrier Lost Indeterminate This indicates that the received signal was lost for a consecutive time longer than the debounce timer (1.4 seconds) without starting to retrain and the call terminated.
 This could be due to a problem with the telephone carrier, bad phone line, bad cable, or most likely, the user turned the modem off.
 Modem Reset Forced The administrator reset the modem.
-WAN/channel reset Forced The administrator reset the WAN, e.g. "adm reset wan" command, reset a channel, or issued a WAN loopback command.
+WAN/Channel Reset Forced The administrator reset the WAN (e.g., issued the adm reset wan command, reset a channel, or issued a WAN loopback command).
 Dead Modem Reset Unsuccessful The RAS reset the modem because it did not respond to the host.

-Disconnect Reason Success Indication Explanation Modem Protocol - Remote Graceful Modem protocol teardown by the modem at the remote end.
+Disconnect Reason Success Indication Explanation Modem Protocol - Remote Graceful This indicates a modem protocol teardown by the modem at the remote end.
 The client software initiated a modem hangup request via the modem's AT command set.
 This would likely be due to the user requesting a termination of the session.
 Specifically, the remote (dial-in) modem dropped the call upon command from the link protocols, such as V.42bis or MNP, from the remote modem.
-Modem Cleardown Graceful Cleardown is the same as "Modem Protocol - Remote", except it deals with V.32 instead of V.34.
-This would be caused by the user pulling out the modem's RS232 cable, or, more likely, turning the computer (not modem) off.
+Modem Cleardown Graceful Cleardown is the same as "Modem Protocol - Remote", except that it deals with V.32 instead of V.34.
+This condition could be caused by the user pulling out the modem's RS232 cable, or, more likely, turning the computer (not modem) off.

 Disconnect Reason Success Indication Explanation Modem Long Space Graceful Long space deals with the physical layer of the modem and does not require a link protocol.
 This is a disconnect mode that is used by the remote modem when there are no link protocols (the modem is in "dumb" mode).
-In this case, the modem requesting the teardown sends a "long space" which is interpreted by the receiving modem as a hang-up request.
-Retrain timeout Unsuccessful The modem hung up because it failed to negotiate a retrain (within ~20 seconds).
-Probably due to poor line conditions.
+In this case, the modem requesting the teardown sends a "long space," which is interpreted by the receiving modem as a hang-up request.
+Retrain timeout Unsuccessful The modem hung up because it failed to negotiate a retrain (within 20 seconds), probably due to poor line conditions.
 Telephone Disconnect Indeterminate The caller/switch hung up.
 DialFailed Unsuccessful Busy or disconnect was received from the switch when attempting to place an outgoing call.